NeoSkin7/Website/site/content/skinnermedia/localarearadio.md

 # The Group

 The LocalAreaRadio Media Group produces all manner of digital and physical media, from videos to podcasts.
-They are sponsored by the Brexit Boys Association Football Club.
+They sponsor the [Brexit Boys Association Football Club](https://www.instagram.com/brexitboysafc/) and [not_mid.edits](https://www.instagram.com/not_mid.edits/).

 # The Podcast